ikkez/f3-cortex/readme.md

 $user = new \Model\Users();
 ```

+This is the minimal model configuration.
 Cortex needs at least a working DB object.
 You can also pass this through the constructor (`new \Model\Users($db);`) and drop it in the setup.
-`$db` must be a string of a hive key where the DB object is stored, or the DB object itself.
+`$db` must be a string of a hive key, where the DB object is stored *OR* the DB object itself.
 If no `$table` is provided, Cortex will use the class name as table name.

 ### Configuration